Do I Really Need an Air Purifier?

 Why Would You Use an Air Purifier?

-While the marketing suggests everybody should have an air purifier on whenever they’re inside unless they want to risk becoming sick, it’s really not that dramatic.
-There are, however, several benefits of air purifiers, especially for certain kinds of people.
+While the marketing of these products sometimes suggests everybody should have an air purifier on whenever they’re inside unless they want to risk becoming sick, it’s really not that dramatic.
+There are, however, several benefits of air purifiers, especially for people with specific ailments or health issues.

 Asthma or allergy relief